-We intend to use the net proceeds we receive from the sale of the notes to repay a portion of our 364-day term loan facility (the "Term Loan Facility") and, to the extent additional proceeds are available, for general corporate purposes.
+We intend to use approximately \$1.3 billion of the net proceeds from the sale of the notes to repay a portion of our 364-day term loan facility (the "Term Loan Facility") and the remainder of the proceeds for general corporate purposes, which may include the purchase of our common stock.
 The Term Loan Facility provides for borrowings of up to \$3.25 billion, the full amount of which has been drawn as of the date hereof.
 The Term Loan Facility bears interest at a rate of LIBOR plus the applicable LIBOR spread, as defined (the rate equaled 6.16% at September 30, 1998), and matures on May 28, 1999.
 We used approximately \$2.0 billion of the Term Loan Facility to refinance the outstanding borrowings under our revolving credit facilities and the remainder to prefund a portion of the American Bankers acquisition and for general corporate purposes (including working capital).
 At September 30, 1998, after giving effect to the \$400 million termination fee payment to American Bankers on October 13, 1998, we had cash and cash equivalents of approximately \$1.2 billion.
 See "Summary -- The Company -- Recent Developments," "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources -- Financing (Exclusive of Management and Mortgage Program Financing)."